15 Jun How Much Xanax Does It Take to Get High?

 Xanax helps relax the body and aids those who wish to sleep better, making people who suffer from anxiety want to take it as often as possible.
 The more people take it, the more likely they are to build up a tolerance for the drug.
 When this occurs, over time, a larger amount or increased use is necessary to achieve the same effect.
 People who abuse the regular prescription amount eventually may develop dependency on the drug.
 For those who were never prescribed the drug, they may not know what is considered the “right amount,” which automatically puts their health at greater risk.

-The risk of becoming addicted increases when a person is abusing the drug and using it to get high rather than its prescribed purpose.
+The risk of becoming addicted or developing psychological dependence increases when a person is abusing the drug and using it to get high rather than its prescribed purpose.
 Those who continually take more than 4 mg per day and abuse other substances are at the highest risk.

 Chronic users exhibit impulsive and sometimes aggressive behavior, psychotic experiences, and delirium.
 Xanax can cause irreparable damage, if not taken according to medical instructions.
 It is possible to become addicted to a drug even if it’s one that has been prescribed.
 This dangerous type of behavior can quickly lead to overdose.